-Spend enough time going slowly, roads or trails, and you are certain to look through and look past the many mile markers that point the way.
+If you spend enough time slowly biking or hiking, roads or trails, you are sure to look through and look past the many mile markers that point the way.
 Look too casually, though, and you might miss some useful information.

 In fact, recently I slowed on a bike ride because I noted an unfamiliar addition to the Mackinac Island mile markers.
 I asked my wife if she knew what the new designations were, after which we both learned about Michigan’s Iron Belle Trail.

-The longest designated state trail anywhere in the country, running from Belle Isle in southern Michigan to Ironwood in the western Upper Peninsula, the Iron Belle Trail aims to accommodate all manner of quiet locomotion.
+The longest designated state trail anywhere in the country, running from Belle Isle in southern Michigan to Ironwood in the western Upper Peninsula.
+The trail crosses through 48 counties and extends more than 2,000 miles.

 Passing through forests, along lakeshores, and through dozens of small towns, the trail is a partnership between the Michigan Department of Natural Resources and a host of other organizations, including the North Country Trail Association and the Michigan Trails and Greenways Alliance, as well as several others.

 Some controversy did accompany the trail’s launch, as Governor Rick Snyder declared in 2012 his intention to make Michigan a leader in trail systems, indicating his plan included the North Country Trail in the Upper Peninsula.
 Trail enthusiasts and North Country Trail supporters were surprised, as they had not been involved in the initial decision-making process.

 Since then, the DNR, working with those partners, has continued to link many of the state’s trails into the Iron Belle system, stretching from the southern edge near Detroit to the far reaches of the western Upper Peninsula.